 Catholic NABRE Bibles: Which One?

 American Catholics would do well to possess a copy of the American Church’s quasi-official version of the Bible, the New American Bible, Revised Edition (NABRE).
-However, there are many different editions available, and some of the most popular are not necessarily the best option for everybody.
+However, there are many different editions available, and some of the more popular ones are not necessarily the best option for everybody.
 It can be challenging to find the right one to buy.

-The most important content (Biblical texts, footnotes, and cross-references) should be identical in every edition of the NABRE.
+The basic content (Biblical texts, footnotes, and cross-references) should be identical in every edition of the NABRE.
 The differences between editions will be found in the quality and type of materials, the page layout and typeface, and in the optional inclusion of additional study helps.
 Choosing an edition thus becomes a process of aligning features with the reader’s particular needs and price constraints.

 Below is an alphabetical listing of the active NABRE publishers, with brief summaries of their offerings.
-Last updated: Sept 4th, 2023.
+Last updated: March 28th, 2024.

 American Bible Society: